md8n/GCodeClean/README.md

 ./CLI --filename FacadeFullAlternate.nc --minimise hard --annotate
 ```

-After processing `GCodeCleanCLI` will report the number of lines that it output.
+After processing the GCodeClean `CLI` will report the number of lines that it output.
 The output file will have `-gcc` appended to name of the input file (but before the file extension) that you provided on the command line.

-Note: If the input file does not exist (or can't be found, i.e. your typo) then `GCodeCleanCLI` will fail, but it won't do any harm.
+Note: If the input file does not exist (or can't be found, i.e. your typo) then GCodeClean `CLI` will fail, but it won't do any harm.

 ### Prerequisites for Building it Yourself